-1. EXECUTIVE SUMMARY
+EXECUTIVE SUMMARY

-From 1 April 2013 Council Tax Benefit was replaced by Local Council Tax Support (LCTS).
+- 1. From 1 April 2013 Council Tax Benefit was replaced by Local Council Tax Support (LCTS).
 Under LCTS, billing authorities have to decide for working age claims who is eligible for a reduction in their Council Tax and what level of support they should receive.
-Pensioners and other aspects of the scheme are prescribed by regulations and the Council has no discretion in relation to these matters.
+Support for people of pensionable age and other aspects of the scheme are prescribed by regulations and the Council has no discretion in relation to these matters. - 2.
+Around 25,940 households currently receive a reduction in their Council Tax from Doncaster Council's local support scheme.
+Of these, around 11,340 are of pension age and around 14,600 are of working age on a low income. - 3.
 The Authority is required to consider whether to revise or replace its scheme on an annual basis.
-The main revisions to the scheme we are proposing from the 1st April 2017 are those we legally have to make under the Prescribed Requirement Regulations which were laid before Parliament on 22nd December 2016 and come into force on the 15th January 2017.
-The only other changes are to uprate some of the rates and allowances used to work out support for claims from those of working age.
-These are uprated in line with the Government's rates that apply to Housing Benefit, and our local scheme has stipulated that we will apply this uprating on an annual basis since it was introduced in 2013.

-In accordance with the legislation, the final revised scheme has to be decided by Full Council by the end of January 2017.
+The main revisions to the scheme we are proposing from the 1 April 2018 are those we legally have to make under the Prescribed Requirements Regulations which were laid before Parliament on 21 December 2017 and come into force on the 12 January 2018.
+The only other changes proposed are to uprate some of the rates and allowances used to work out support for claims from those of working age.
+These are uprated in line with the Government's rates that apply to Housing Benefit, and our local scheme has stipulated that we will apply this uprating on an annual basis since it was introduced in 2013. - 4.
+In accordance with the legislation, the final revised scheme has to be decided by Full Council by 11 March 2018.
+This date was previously 31 January in each year, however, the date has been extended under The Council Tax Reduction Schemes (Amendment) (England) Regulations 2017.